Brain Cancer Center

 - Close cooperation with speech therapy, occupational therapy and physiotherapy, psycho-oncology

-- Regular therapy meetings involving all specialists
+- Regular therapy meetings with the involvement of all specialists

 PD Dr. Markus Gross